Own-Data-Privateer/hoardy-web/README.md

 - On Chromium, Google Chrome, Ungoogled Chromium, Brave, etc: see [Installing on Chromium-based browser](./extension/README.md#install-chromium).

   Unfortunately, this requires a bit more work than clicking `Install` button on [Chrome Web Store](https://chromewebstore.google.com/), yes.
   "Why isn't `Hoardy-Web` on Chrome Web Store?"
   I'm not a lawyer, but to me it looks like `Hoardy-Web` violates [Chrome Web Store's "Terms of Use"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms).
   Specifically, the "enables the unauthorized download of streaming content or media" clause.

   In my personal opinion, any content you web browser fetches while you are browsing the web normally you are "authorized" to download.
-  This is especially true for `Hoardy-Web` since, unlike most of [its alternatives](#alternatives), *it does not generate any requests itself*, it only captures the data that a web page in question generates by itself while you browse it.
+  This is especially true for `Hoardy-Web` since, unlike most of [its alternatives](#alternatives), **it does not generate any requests itself, it only captures the data that a web page generates while you browse it**.
   But given the context of that clause in that document, I feel like Google would disagree with my the interpretation above.
   Even though, technically speaking, separation between "streamed" and "downloaded" content or media is a complete delusion.